jordankooyman/3D-Printed-DIY-Joystick/README.md

 # Code Configuration
 The sample code is based on my right joystick code, which has one of the 4 hat switch inputs on the lower shift register.
 The reference code for the left joystick does not have this.
+The same applies to the new V4.0 code as well.
+The new calibration process is very similiar to the old one, but it should be much more reliable and quicker.